-Our Fine Art degree course at Swansea College of Art UWTSD has an established reputation as a centre of excellence and innovation in the visual arts.
-This is a studio based course where students have access to excellent facilities and are taught by internationally practicing and recognised artists which draws the professional world closer to the students educational experience.
+Our Fine Art degree course at Swansea College of Art UWTSD has an established reputation as a centre of excellence in the visual arts.
+Our course gives you access to your own dedicated studio space as well as a range of excellent facilities, including wood, metal and ceramic workshops, camera stores and Mac suites.
+You are taught by internationally practicing and recognised artists, which draws the professional world closer to your educational experience.

 BA Fine Art

 UCAS Code: 2T12

 Apply via UCAS

 MArts Fine Art